Underemployed and On Food Stamps, I Was Hit Hard by Deep Depression

 We all know we need to take care of our health.
 Sometimes, that means tending to our mental health.
 Whether it’s therapy, medication, or both, getting professional help can be costly.
 Many of us avoid the subject, quietly struggling to get by day-to-day.

 I was in a deep depression and I could barely keep it together.
 Waking up and choosing to get on with my day was as big a challenge as climbing a mountain on crutches.

-I had just moved across the country to be with my partner in a new city, and I was struggling to find full-time work.
-I was also dealing with the aftermath of going to my dream school, and had massive student loans with little income to pay for it all.
-I was having a hard time adjusting to the ‘real’ world outside of the school bubble in a new city that didn’t feel right to me.
+I had just moved across the country to be with my partner in a new city.
+But I was struggling to find full-time work.
+I was also dealing with the aftermath of going to my dream school.
+What’s more, I had massive student loans with little income to pay for it all.
+I was having a hard time adjusting to the ‘real’ world outside of the school bubble in a new city that didn’t feel right for me.

 When you’re depressed or dealing with some other mental health issue and cannot even afford to get help, it feels like salt in the wound.

 Nonetheless, I was determined to find a solution.
-After doing some research, I found out that the local graduate counseling program offered community clinics that were open to anyone and their sessions were $15 per hour.
-At the time, I was on food stamps and underemployed, so I called and asked if there was any flexibility with the payment.
+After doing some research, I found out that the local graduate counseling program offered community clinics.
+They were open to anyone and their sessions were $15 per hour.
+At the time, I was on food stamps and underemployed.
+So I called and asked if there was any flexibility with the payment.

 They said they could see me for $5 per session.
 It felt like a miracle!

 In that moment, I realized something important: most things are negotiable if you ask.